Moving to Yaoundé as an expat: 2026 guide (housing, neighborhoods, budget)

 Booking from abroad

-KasaStay accepts international card payments and Mobile Money.
-The deposit is held by the platform, so no cash at arrival.
+For short-term furnished stays, KasaStay accepts international card payments and Mobile Money: you pay a 10% deposit online and settle the balance with the owner on arrival.
+For long-term leases, KasaStay verifies the listing in person and connects you with the owner through the platform's messaging, where you chat and arrange a visit before any significant payment.
 Verified hosts respond in under 2 hours on average.
 To browse furnished rentals in Yaoundé : see Yaoundé furnished rentals.